More information regarding setting up an iSCSI service can be found in InfiniBox Best Practices Guide for Setting Up an iSCSI Service

-- Static discovery - the user manually provides one of the target hostname / IP addresses.
-The host will then connect to this IP to query the storage for its details (more below)
+- Static discovery - The user manually provides one of the target hostnames or IP addresses.
+The host then connects to this IP address to query the storage for its details.

-- Dynamic discovery - the host receives a hostname / IP address for an iSNS server which acts as a mediator: The iSNS receives the configuration from the storage periodically, and provides it to the host whenever asked.
+- Dynamic discovery - The host receives a hostname or IP address for an iSNS server that acts as a mediator: The iSNS periodically receives the configuration from the storage, and provides it to the host whenever asked.

-Dynamic discovery allows the host to discover multiple storage arrays at once, as well as receive updates on new storage array as they are added to the environment.
+Dynamic discovery allows the host to discover multiple storage arrays at once, as well as receive updates on new storage arrays as they are added to the environment.

-Regardless of the discovery method, the host will get a lot of information about the target, such as the list of IP addresses it can use for accessing the data, the preferred IO sizes, and the authentication requirements.
+Regardless of the discovery method, the host receives a lot of information about the target, such as the list of IP addresses it can use for accessing the data, the preferred I/O sizes, and the authentication requirements.
 In addition, the host is required to authenticate and provide digests (checksums) for the data.